vanheeringen-lab/ANANSE/README.md

                       -p /data/gimme.vertebrate.v5.1.pfm
     ```

-  * All the optional arguments:
+  * Required arguments:
-    * `-h, --help`
-      Show the help message and exit.
     * `-r, --enhancers`
-      `-r` is the required arguments.
-It is the input enhancer peak file.
-It is a BED format file, which include 4 columns.
-The first column is chromosome name, the second and third column is the start and end point of peak.
+      The name of the input enhancer peak file.
+This should be a BED format file, with 4 columns.
+The first column is chromosome name, the second and third columns are the start and end point of peak.
 We recommend all peaks have 200bp.
 If the peak is not 200bp, we will normize it to 200bp.
 The fourth column is intensity of the peak, it could be RPKM or equivalent value. [***This***](/test/data/krt_enhancer.bed) is an example enhancer BED file.
+    * `-o, --output`
+      The name of the output file.

+  * Optional arguments

     * `-g, --genome`
       The genome of your data.
 For example, hg38.
 The genome is recommended to download by `genomepy`.
     * `-a, --annotation`